ANZCOR Guidelines

 An unconscious infant/child who is not in cardiac arrest, whose airway is clear, and who is breathing normally, may be turned onto their side into the recovery position.

-The recovery position aims to prevent airway obstruction and reduce the likelihood of fluids (saliva, secretions, blood or vomit) from entering the upper airway.
+The recovery position aims to prevent airway obstruction and reduce the likelihood of fluids (saliva, secretions, blood, or vomit) from entering the upper airway.

 • Place the child in as near true lateral position as possible, with the mouth facing downwards, enabling free drainage of fluid.